CELL INJURY AND DEATH

 Distinguish the different kinds of tissue samples that you will obtain for examination by pathologists.

 Define hypoxia, and distinguish "ischemic", "hypoxic", "anemic" and "histotoxic" hypoxia, giving a full list of the causes of each.
 Describe the different effects of hypoxia on various tissues, and tell in considerable detail how we think hypoxia damages cells reversibly and irreversibly.
-Briefly cite other important things that damage cells.
+Briefly cite other important things that damage cells, including hydrolytic agents, immune injury, free radical injury, and apoptosis triggers.

 Explain what free radicals are, sketch and name the most important species, and explain in detail how and when they are generated, how they do damage, and how they are finally squelched.
 Mention the situations in which free radical injury is important clinically.
 Mention other chemical reactions that injure cells.

 Define and correctly use "necrosis", and distinguish the various categories of necrosis (coagulation, liquefaction, enzymatic fat necrosis, caseous necrosis, apoptosis).
+Tell when you are likely to see each.
+Briefly review the mechanisms of apoptosis from your previous work in cell biology.
 Tell how you know a cell is dead.
 Explain why necrosis is not always visible when ischemia has caused sudden death.
-Explain how and when fat necrosis occurs, mention the settings for liquefaction necrosis, and list four infections characterized by caseous necrosis.
+Explain how and when enzymatic fat necrosis occurs, mention the settings for liquefaction necrosis, and list four infections characterized by caseous necrosis.
 Briefly describe the various forms of gangrene.

 Describe the basic biology of lysosomes in health and disease.
 Mention other important ultrastructural features of cells that may be altered in disease.
 Give the sizes of cytoskeletal elements, including various types of intermediate filaments that distinguish different cells.
-Name the syndromes that result from their malfunction, and drugs that poison them.
+Name the syndromes that result from their malfunction, and the known toxins that affect them.

 Define, correctly use, and supply (given the definition) the following terms: